JanessaTech/go-ethereum/README.md

-# everything about coding base on geth
+# everything about coding based on geth